Efficient Approximate Posterior Sampling with Annealed Langevin Monte Carlo: Results

+We can now complete the discussion of Section \ref{sec:hardness}.
+We saw in Section \ref{sec:metastability} that a $\textsf{FI}$ gurarantee can be be interpreted as a type of ``local'' $\textsf{KL}$ guarantee, and that these local guarantees cannot be stitched to get a $\textsf{KL}$ guarantee.
+In a multimodal setting, such as this one, however, the weights of the modes themselves fall under the purview of the overall $\textsf{KL}$ bound (Theorem \ref{thm:KLbound}), which sets them by solving a "simplified" posterior sampling problem.

-Annealing our samples from the warm-start $\gamma e^{-R}$ allows us to get a simultaneous $\textsf{KL}$ (for the posterior of a noised prior) and $\textsf{FI}$ (for the true posterior) guarantee.
-Intuitively, the $\textsf{KL}$ guarantee is much more sensitive to relative weights between the target and the law of the iterate, and ensures that the density of $\rho_{t_{\textsf{PS}}\kappa/\delta}$ is close to the density of $\mu_{t_{\textsf{PS}}}$ wherever there is density for $\mu_{t_{\textsf{PS}}}$.
-Potentially, this avoids the above failure mode for $\textsf{FI}$ convergence wherein the densities are far despite the scores being close. \end{remark} \begin{remark} Approximating the posterior of a noised prior is in some sense the best we can do tractably.
-Consider the lower bound instance of \cite{gupta}.
+\begin{remark} Approximating the posterior of a noised prior is in some sense the best we can do tractably.
+Consider the lower bound instance of \citet{gupta}.
 In summary, they use a one way function $\textsf{f}: \{-1, 1\}^d\to\{-1, 1\}^d$ such that $\textsf{f}(x) = y$ is easy to compute, but $\textsf{f}^{-1}(y)=x$ is difficult.
 They construct a posterior sampling problem, where the prior corresponds to a uniform distribution over $\{-1, 1\}^d$, the measurement is a specific $\textsf{f}(x)=y$, and the posterior would correspond to distribution concentrated on the true inverse $\textsf{f}^{-1}(y)$.
 Using the same measurement but noising the prior sufficiently results in a distribution for $x$ that is uniform over $\{-1, 1\}^d$.
-In our notation, this is analogous to saying that the posterior $\mu_t$ is concentrated on the true $\textsf{f}^{-1}(y)$ only for small values of $t$. \end{remark}
+In our notation, this is analogous to saying that the posterior $\mu_t$ is concentrated on the true $\textsf{f}^{-1}(y)$ only for very small values of $t$. \end{remark}

+\begin{remark} Consider a prior consisting of several vertical ``bars'' in $\mathbb{R}^2$, two of which have a gap in them in some range of the vertical coordinate (see Figure~\ref{fig:priorposterior}).
+Our measurement operator gives us only a noisy measurement of the vertical coordinate (the red dotted line, in this case at $y = -.25$).
+In this case, the two bars with gaps in them should be very unlikely under the true posterior.
+However, the posterior of a {\em noised} prior would not notice this gap for some time.
+The annealed Langevin algorithm we describe results in the sampler shown on the right.
+A kernel density estimate for each of the resulting modes is plotted in red.
+Note that each of the modes is discovered, and the two modes that should have a lower weight under the posterior do have a smaller weight (as we can see from the marginals). \end{remark}